lcc2207/scalr-cli-import/README.md

 - Copy the ec2-instances.json to instance.json
 - Make sure to update the contents of the file to match your environment

-#### Update line below in the "import.sh" script with the actual farm role ID that the servers will be impprted into
+#### Update line below in the "import.sh" script with the actual farm role ID that the servers will be imported into
 * export farmRoleId=xxxx

 #### Execute